Working in Germany - Side job

 The time limit for short-term mini jobs is no more than three months, or a total of 70 working days per calendar year.
 Please find further information here.

 Workers in mini jobs usually do not pay social security contributions, except for a small contribution to their pension.
 Workers in mini jobs can be exempted from a compulsory pension contribution.
 Once the decision for exemption has been made, it is binding until the end of the employment relationship.
+You should therefore seek advice on the subject of exemption from compulsory pension insurance, especially with regard to long-term residence in Germany.
 Please find further information here and here.

 Midi-Jobs